hpeliuhan/Qualcomm-Cloud-AI-Development-Environment-with-SAGE-Waggle-Sensor-Platform/README.md

 ### Bare metal
 Developer has the option to start developing code on baremetal hardware with virtual environment.
 Users have to request or gain SDK access through [Qualcomm portal](https://www.qualcomm.com/products/technology/processors/cloud-artificial-intelligence/cloud-ai-100#Software).
 A simple illustration object detection sample can be found [here](https://github.com/hpeliuhan/qualcomm-docker-general_inference).
-A general step to start the developement will be:
+A general step to start the development will be:

-1. Create python3.8 venv and activate it. python3.8 -m venv qaicdev source qaicdev/bin/activate
+1. Create python3.8 venv and activate it:
+   `` python3.8 -m venv qaicdev source qaicdev/bin/activate
+2. Install qaic:
-2. Install qaic pip install /opt/qti-aic/dev/lib/x86_64/qaic-0.0.1-py3-none-any.whl
+   `` pip install /opt/qti-aic/dev/lib/x86_64/qaic-0.0.1-py3-none-any.whl
-3. Install Jupyter notebook pip install notebook
+3. Install Jupyter notebook:
+   `` pip install notebook
-4. Run the notebook jupyter notebook --allow-root --ip 0.0.0.0 --no-browser
+4. Run the notebook:
+   `` jupyter notebook --allow-root --ip 0.0.0.0 --no-browser

 ### Docker
-Developer can also pull a driver ready docker from [here](https://hub.docker.com/repository/docker/hpeliuhan/qualcomm-ai100/general )
-Unlike NVIDIA docker device assignment "docker run --gpus all", Qualcomm GPU uses device assignment by "docker run --device=/dev/qaic_aic100_x" where “qaic_aic100_x” is the name of the presented device.
+Developer can also ask for ready docker by contacting the author) Unlike NVIDIA docker device assignment "docker run --gpus all", Qualcomm GPU uses device assignment by "docker run --device=/dev/qaic_aic100_x" where “qaic_aic100_x” is the name of the presented device.

 A [trafficstate](https://github.com/hpeliuhan/plugin-trafficstate) application based on Yolov7 and a [clip](https://github.com/hpeliuhan/clip-app) application based on OpenAI CLIP from Waggle Sensor are modified using Qualcomm Cloud AI SDK can be good starting point for reference.